 Fleming’s is situated in Half Moon Street.
 Here, modern luxury blends with a historical legacy that offers a range of accommodation packages to the modern traveller.
 From deluxe singles to double suites, there is something for everyone.
 Each room is colour coordinated and incorporates key features of a previous artistic style.
 The hotel has gym which boasts the latest cardiovascular and weight-resistance equipment.
 Dine at Ormer Mayfair, taker afternoon tea in the Drawing Room or cocktails in the Manetta’s Bar.
 It is all there to enjoy.

-This quintessentially British hotel is located in St James’s Place, Mayfair, close to Piccadilly Circus.
-At Dukes you are offered luxury and sophistication in a hospitable environment where the in-house team will do everything possible to make your stay everything you had wished it to be.
-Refinement and elegance matter here; it is all party of the magical concoction that creates Dukes’ unique ambience.
-Bedrooms and suites are beautifully apportioned; there is even a dog friendly room.
-Simple British food of the highest provenance and exquisitely prepared is available all day, with breakfast, brunch, afternoon tea and dinner menus offered as appropriate.
+This quintessentially British hotel is located in St James’s Place, Mayfair, close to Piccadilly Circus and Green Park.
+At Dukes you are offered luxury and sophistication in a hospitable environment where the in-house team will do everything possible to make your stay perfect.
+Refinement and elegance matter here; it is all part of the magical concoction that creates Dukes’ unique ambience.
+Bedrooms and suites are beautifully appointed; there is even a dog friendly room.

 In recreating the rooms at the Connaught, Guy Oliver and Guy Collins have fused modern styling with retro touches which help keep the overall impression in harmony with this hotel’s architectural roots.
 Every room is generously apportioned, particularly the suites; the Sutherland Suite has its own Baby Grand Piano.
 Restaurant Helen Darroze at the Connaught offers a package that won her two Michelin stars.
 Relax in the restaurant’s magnificent interior, designed by India Mahdavi.
 Alternatively, dine at Jean-George’s where British classics blend with South-east Asian flavours.
 The hotel also has a spa which offers a range of treatments and alternative therapies.